Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose

-The manipulation of entanglement under local operations and classical communication (LOCC) is generally irreversible in the finite-copy regime.
-More precisely, the amount of pure entanglement that can be distilled from a finite number of copies of a state $\rho$ is usually strictly smaller than the amount of pure entanglement needed to prepare the same number of copies of $\rho$ \cite{Bennett1996c}.
-Surprisingly, in the asymptotic settings where the number of copies tend to infinite, this process of entanglement manipulation for bipartite pure states is shown to be reversible \cite{Bennett1996b}.
-In contrast, for mixed states, this asymptotic reversibility under LOCC operations does not hold anymore \cite{Vidal2001,Vidal2001a,Vidal2002b,Vollbrecht2004,Cornelio2011}.
-In particular, one requires a positive rate of pure state to generate the so-called bound entanglement by LOCC \cite{Vidal2001,Yang2005}, while it is well known that no pure state can be distilled from it \cite{Horodecki1998}.
+\textbf{Introduction:} In quantum information science, the resource theory of entanglement studies the interconvertibilities of entanglement under restricted classes of allowed operations.
+The irreversibility is crucial to this entanglement resource theory and it was sometimes argued to be the difference between entanglement and thermodynamics, as the Carnot cycle is reversible.
+When local operations and classical communication (LOCC) is available, the manipulation of entanglement is irreversible in the finite-copy regime.
+More precisely, the amount of pure entanglement that can be distilled from a finite number of copies of a state $\rho$ is usually strictly smaller than the amount of pure entanglement needed to prepare the same number of copies of $\rho$~\cite{Bennett1996c}.
+Surprisingly, in the asymptotic limit of an arbitrarily large number of copies of the bipartite pure states, this process is shown to be reversible~\cite{Bennett1996b}.
+But for mixed states, this asymptotic reversibility does not hold anymore~\cite{Vidal2001,Vidal2001a,Vidal2002b,Vollbrecht2004,Cornelio2011}.
+In particular, one requires a positive rate of pure states to generate the bound entanglement by LOCC~\cite{Vidal2001,Yang2005}, while it is well known that no pure state can be distilled from it~\cite{Horodecki1998}.